 That attitude changed dramatically in the last century.
 Contraception emerged as an answer to overpopulation and the stress caused by children.
 To quote Jimmy Stewart, “You call this a happy family?
 Why do we have to have all these kids!”
 The assumption was the marriages would be better without the stress of ‘unwanted children.’
 Contracepted sex quickly become the norm, and not just for married people.
 Unmarried people felt themselves entitled to sex with people they weren’t married to, and people they had no desire to have a baby with.
+The adult entertainment industry began to flourish, fueled by the freedom of casual sex, which of course led to the birth of websites like www.tubev.sex that we know so well today.
 In people’s minds, marriage, sex, and babies came to be seen as three separate and unconnected things.
 You could pick whatever you wanted and leave the rest.

 It took only a single generation for abortion to be legalized.
 We would never have been OK with killing or own children until we started to see the ‘unintended consequences’ of expecting sex to not create life.
 The cultural expectation of sex without commitment leads to the #MeToo movement.
 Listen up, celebrities: you know you have her consent when she says, “I do” at the altar.
 To many people, this sounds extreme and old-fashioned.
 But there is a natural unity to marriage, sex, and babies.
 Treating them as a package deal allows you to personally reap the benefits of working with nature.
 One blogger, writing about yet another celebrity accused of non-consensual sex, suggested these simple rules for a happy sex life: